Paul Randolph (musician): Career

-In 2018 Paul debuted the single “Heavy” from his third album “In The Company Of Others”, with remixes by British producer Ashley Beedle, andauthored the song “It’s Beautiful” for Jazzanova‘s “The Pool” album.
-In2019 two of his productions as a solo instrumentalist “Will The Party Ever End” and “Dancing In The Moon Light” charted favorably on the Smooth Jazz and Indie Soul charts.
-Paul’s production of “Put The Voodoo On Me” earned him a Grammy nomination, and his production of “What You Do To Me” garnered enthusiastic commercial recognition.
-In late 2019 Paul was requested by legendary Rock producer Bob Erzin (Pink Floyd, Kiss, Lou Reed, Alice Cooper), to record bass and background vocals on AliceCooper’s “Breadcrumbs” EP.
+In 2018, Randolph debuted the single "Heavy" from his third album In The Company Of Others, with remixes by British producer Ashley Beedle, and authored the song "It's Beautiful" for Jazzanova's The Pool album.
+In 2019, two of his productions as a solo instrumentalist "Will The Party Ever End" and "Dancing In The Moon Light" charted on the Smooth Jazz and Indie Soul charts.
+Randolph's production of "Put The Voodoo On Me" earned him a Grammy nomination, and his production of "What You Do To Me" garnered enthusiastic commercial recognition.
+In late 2019, Randolph was requested by Bob Ezrin to record bass and background vocals on Alice Cooper's "Breadcrumbs" EP.
 Shortly after these sessions he was hired as bassist and background singer for Mark Farner formerly of Grand Funk Railroad.
-His 2020 productions included two singles with Jazz flutist Hubert Laws, as well as other solo releases and collaborative releases.
-The year 2021 yielded a call back and co-production with Bob Erzin for the Billboard #1 Rock Album of 2021 Alice Cooper “Detroit Stories”.
-In 2022 he sang and recorded bass for the Americas Got Talent Golden Buzzer receiving “Detroit Youth Choir” full length album “Rockspell”.
+His 2020 productions included two singles with jazz flutist Hubert Laws, as well as other solo releases and collaborative releases.
+The year 2021 yielded a call back and co-production with Bob Ezrin for the Billboard #1 Rock Album of 2021 Alice Cooper's Detroit Stories.
+In 2022, he sang and recorded bass for the America's Got Talent Golden Buzzer receiving 'Detroit Youth Choir' full length album, Rockspell.

-In addition to his musical talents Paul is also a voiceover artist and session singer in good standing with SAG/AFTRA and has done national spots for the likes of McDonalds, and Corona Beer.
-In 2022 Paul started his own record label Sun Temple Records, has charting productions and a schedule of future releases.
-Paul Randolph transcends genre and is often described by his peers as a musical chameleon whofearlessly and seamlessly cross-pollinates genres in an endless pursuit of reinvention.
+In addition to his musical talents, Randolph is also a voiceover artist and session singer with SAG/AFTRA and has done national spots for McDonalds, and Corona Beer.
+In 2022, Randolph started his own record label Sun Temple Records, has charting productions and a schedule of future releases.